 Law, Government, Business & Science

-Three Jewish Vaccine Scientists and Three Very Different COVID Paths
+Three Jewish Vaccine Scientists and Three COVID-Era Systems

 The old archive row loved the headline symmetry.

 Three Jewish physician-scientists, three countries, one vaccine race.
 In 2020 that was the kind of framing many publications wanted, neat, hopeful, transnational.
 It is less persuasive now.
-What makes Tal Zaks, Shmuel Shapira, and Alexander Gintsburg worth writing about in 2026 is not that they were all "on a mission" in exactly the same way.
-It is that they represented three very different models of biomedical authority during one of the most frantic research sprints in modern history.
+Tal Zaks, Shmuel Shapira, and Alexander Gintsburg still matter in 2026 because they represented three very different models of biomedical authority during one of the most frantic research sprints in modern history.

 That is a better story than communal coincidence.